-1.11 Mental Health Services Not Ordered
+Mental Health Services Not Ordered

-- If the juvenile court, or the county or probate court to which the child's case was referred does not order temporary or extended inpatient mental health services for the child, the court must dissolve the stay and continue the juvenile court proceedings.
+- If the juvenile court, or the county or probate court to which the child's case was referred does not order temporary or extended mental health services for the child, the court must dissolve the stay and continue the juvenile court proceedings.
 Tex.
 Fam.
-Code § 55.17(b). - The § 51.20 report should be helpful to the parties in determining how to proceed with the case, and in considering what disposition or treatment options would be beneficial for the child. - Options include: evaluation for inclusion in a specialty court, diversion program, Deferred Prosecution Program, or deferral of the finding of True / Not True while the child receives treatment.
+Code § 55.17. - The § 51.20 report or § 55.04 forensic mental evaluation should be helpful to the parties in determining how to proceed with the case, and in considering what disposition or treatment options would be beneficial for the child. - Options include evaluation for inclusion in a specialty court, diversion program, Deferred Prosecution Program, or deferral of the finding of True / Not True while the child receives treatment or referrals to the CRCG, LMHA, or LIDDA.

-1.12 Discharge from Mental Health Facility Before Reaching 18 Years of Age
+Discharge from Court-Ordered Inpatient or Outpatient Mental Health Services Before Reaching 18 Years of Age

-• If the child is discharged from the mental health facility before reaching 18 years of age, the juvenile court may dismiss the juvenile court proceedings with prejudice; or continue with proceedings as though no order of mental health services had been made.
+• If the child is discharged from the mental health facility or from outpatient treatment services before reaching 18 years of age, the juvenile court may dismiss the juvenile court proceedings with prejudice; or dissolve the stay and continue with proceedings as though no order of mental health services had been made.
 Tex.
 Fam.
 Code § 55.18.

-1.13 Transfer to Criminal Court on 18th Birthday
+Discretionary Transfer to Criminal Court on 18th Birthday